Tag Archives: glen-jackman

 Hebrews 9:11–12; 13; 14: Christ is the “high priest of good things to come,” who entered a greater and more perfect tabernacle—not made with hands—and offered His own blood, securing eternal redemption.
 Unlike the repeated animal sacrifices, Christ’s sacrifice was once for all, cleansing the conscience from dead works to serve the living God.
 The superiority and finality of Christ’s sacrifice, which truly accomplished what the old system could not.

-Hebrews 9:23–24; 25-26; 27-28: The earthly tabernacle and its rituals were mere copies of the heavenly realities.
+Hebrews 9:23; 24; 25; 26; 27-28: The earthly tabernacle and its rituals were mere Old Testament (OT) copies designed by God as foreshadowings of the heavenly realities.
 Christ did not enter a man-made sanctuary but heaven itself, to appear before God on our behalf.
 His sacrifice was not repeated, but once for all, “to put away sin by the sacrifice of Himself.”
 Just as people die once and face judgment, so Christ was offered once to bear the sins of many and will appear a second time, not to deal with sin, but to bring salvation to those who eagerly await Him.

 Theological Emphases in Hebrews 9